There is no better way to experience a truly festive season in Europe than visiting Bruges at Christmas time!

 Bruges is chocolate heaven, and eating or drinking chocolate while visiting Bruges at Christmas time is an ultimate must-do!
 The city has over 50 chocolate shops, and you can even take a chocolate tour!

-For an ultimate experience, visit The Old Chocolate House, located a few minutes walk from the main square.
+For the ultimate experience, visit The Old Chocolate House, located a few minutes walk from the main square.
 It is a family-run small chocolatier selling lots of mouth-watering goodies.

 Location: Mariastraat 1C Brugge